Red hair: Asia (all regions)

 In Asia, red hair can be found among some peoples of Afghan, Arab, Iranian, East Indians, Mongolian, Turkic, Miao, and Hmong descent.

 Several preserved samples of human hair have been obtained from an Iron Age cemetery in Khakassia, South Siberia.
 Many of the hair samples appear red in color, and one skull from the cemetery had a preserved red moustache.

 Ancient human remains described as having red or auburn hair have been discovered in various parts of Asia, including the Tarim mummies of Xinjiang, China.
 In Chinese sources, ancient Kyrgyz people were described as fair-skinned, green- or blue-eyed and red-haired people with a mixture of European and East Asian features.
 In the Book of Wei, Chinese author Wei Shou notes that Liu Yuan was over 6 ft tall and had red strands of hair in his long beard.
 The ethnic Miao people of China are recorded with red hair.
-According to F.M Savina of the Paris Foreign Missionary Society, the appearance of the Miao was pale yellow in their skin complexion, almost white, their hair color often being light or dark brown, sometimes even red or corn-silk blond, and a few of them even have pale blue eyes.
-A phenotype study of Hmong People show they are sometimes born with red hair.
+According to F.M Savina of the Paris Foreign Missionary Society, the appearance of the Miao was "pale yellow in complexion, almost white, their hair is often light or dark brown, sometimes even red or corn-silk blond, and a few even have pale blue eyes".
+A phenotype study of Hmong people show they are sometimes born with red hair.

 The Kipchak people were a Turkic ethnic group from Central Asia who served in the Golden Horde military forces after being conquered by the Mongols.
 In the Chinese historical document Kang mu, the Kipchak people are described as red haired and blue-eyed.